What Is An Early Exercise of Stock Options?

 No 83(b) election and qualifying disposition

-Disqualifying disposition
+Disqualifying sale

-Regardless of whether you made an 83(b) election, if the sale of ISOs is a disqualifying disposition, the tax treatment is likely to be the same.
+Regardless of whether you made an 83(b) election, if the sale of ISOs is a disqualifying sale, the tax treatment is likely to be the same.
 Although IRS guidance isn’t crystal clear, many tax professionals agree with the treatment below.

 Nonqualified stock options (NQSOs)